microsoft/PartsUnlimitedMRP/docs/HOL_Application-Performance-Monitoring/README.md

 ![](<media/prereq-step12.png>)

-###Task 2: Using Application Performance Monitoring to resolve performance issues
+### Task 3: Using Application Performance Monitoring to resolve performance issues

 **Step 1.** In an Internet browser, navigate to the PartsUnlimitedMRP website that you previously deployed and go to the Dealers page.
 You'll notice immediately that the page takes a while for the dealers to load on the left-hand side.